defeo/aws/_tutorials/tutorial2.md

 4. Add some style touches using the `box-shadow` property.

-5. Wrap your code in a JavaScript class, and remove all global variables, so to allow having more than one board per page.
+5. Wrap your code in a JavaScript class, and remove all global variables, so as to allow having more than one board per page.

 6. Test your application on a smartphone, and adapt it to small screens.
 If you do not have a smartphone, you can test smartphone